40tude/rust_coding_interview/README.md

         * You will find here a list of function calls, idioms, constructs...
         * There is no order, no priority
         * This is mostly for me since I'm learning Rust
-        * I can repeat some items if I have trouble to keep them in mind
+        * I can repeat some items from one solution to another if I have trouble to keep them in mind
         * I usually confirm if the code of the cell has been executed in the [**Rust Playground**](https://play.rust-lang.org/)
     * There may be cells with code that doesn't work and I explain why
     * If there are multiple versions of the same solution I explain the changes from one version to the next.